Florida Center for Voice & Swallowing

-Established in 1998 in Tampa, the Florida Center for Vocal Health specializes in state-of-the-art diagnosis and management of voice problems.
+The Florida Center for Voice & Swallowing was established in in order to offer state-of-the-art diagnosis, treatment and management of voice problems.
 Our clinical staff has specialized training in the care of the professional and non-professional voice, and is dedicated to helping patients and interested persons understand more about voice function and health.
 Founding director Daniel A. Vincent, Jr., M.D. is a fellowship trained Laryngologist and board certified Ear, Nose, and Throat (ENT) surgeon with expertise and experience in the treatment of a wide variety of problems that can affect the voice and the upper airway.

-Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology in diagnosis and therapy of voice disorders.
-We also offer evaluation and treatment of swallowing disorders.
-Our speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.
+Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology speech therapy and diagnosis of voice disorders.
+In addition to providing speech therapy in Tampa, We also offer evaluation and treatment of swallowing disorders.
+Our Tampa speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.

 Laryngology is a subspecialty within otolaryngology.
 Laryngologists specialize in the treatment of disorders of the throat and larynx (voice box), including communication and swallowing disorders.
 Patients who require the care of a laryngologist are often individuals who use their voices professionally, such as singers, actors, public speakers or teachers.